AlexBaranosky/EmailClojMatic/README.md

 EmailClojMatic
 ===========================

 Program to email you reminders from your gmail account.
+Fully unit tested using the [Midje](https://github.com/marick/Midje/wiki) testing framework, so there are hopefully few bugs.

 Your reminders.txt file might look something like this: